• 2 min read

 1. Power and Force Limiting cobots

-For the three other types of collaborative operation -- any industrial robot can be integrated with safety devices to become “collaborative.”
+For the three other types of collaborative operation, any industrial robot can be integrated with safety devices to become “collaborative.”

 2. Safety Rated + Monitored Stop cobots